Here is the CTMQ Guide to Stafford with my list and stories about everything I’ve done there!

 So when I started compiling my “everything to do in Stafford” list, I was somewhat shocked by the lack of hiking trails in town.
 The CFPA’s Shenipsit Trail, which begins down in East Hampton, has its terminus here, but beyond that, there really isn’t all that much in the way of hiking.

 I was also shocked at the “downtown” area known as Stafford Springs.
 It is much more vibrant and “hip” and fun than I would have guessed before experiencing it.
-Everything is there: the excellent town history museum, a nice park, a cidery, restaurants, bars, bakeries, coffee shops, funky artisans – and a brewery is coming soon.
+Everything is there: the excellent town history museum, a nice park, a cidery, restaurants, bars, bakeries, coffee shops, funky artisans, and more.

 And I bet Staffordites want to keep their little secret to themselves.
 Sure, people visit the town on Friday nights for the car racing at the Speedway, but beyond that?
 Stafford is like an island up on the Massachusetts border; one that you must drive through other towns off the highways to reach.

-And she’s been following along as I visited and wrote about all 157 places (or so) in those five towns.
+And she’s been following along as I visited and wrote about all the stuff in those five towns.
 I’m pretty sure she suggested Basil’s at some point as well.
 I hope my travels in her backyard and nearby environs weren’t too painful to read about!

 Surprise(s): I had fun at Stafford Motor Speedway